 How to Enable WHOIS Privacy Protection

-- Logging into your domain registrar’s control panel.
+- Log into your registrar's control panel.

 WHOIS Privacy Protection in the Context of Internet Privacy